QuantumCores/RoslynScribe/README.md

  - no
 I can read only declared methods and if method invocation is detected I just store info about that invocation with reference to method declaration

+But this doesnt make sense because I would have to store or declared methods - instead of those that have comments.
+I would copy sytax tree this way which doesn't make sense.